Founder of prestigious Northland Pioneer College scholarship passes away at 94

-SHOW LOW - Louis L. Smith, who established the prestigious Martia A. Smith Memorial Art Scholarship with NPC Friends and Family, has died.
-Smith created the endowment fund in memory of his late wife, who was a popular and talented adjunct art faculty at NPC.
+Louis L. Smith, who established the prestigious Martia A. Smith Memorial Art Scholarship with NPC Friends and Family, has died.
+Smith created the endowment fund in memory of his late wife, who was a popular and talented adjunct art faculty member at NPC.
 Martia was a gifted and award-winning ceramicist who also created beautiful works in stained glass.
-The scholarship provides up to $3,000.00 each year to a full-time NPC student who is academically and artistically talented.
+The scholarship provides up to $3,000 each year to a full-time NPC student who is academically and artistically talented.

 In lieu of flowers, Lee Sweetman asks that donations be made to the scholarship fund in Louis’ memory.
 You can become a patron of the Arts in our White Mountain communities, and a patron of Northland Pioneer College, by making a donation to the Martia and Louis Smith Memorial Scholarship.
 Your tax-deductible contribution will promote the perpetuity of Mr. Smith’s generous gift, as well as the spirit of the artist, philosopher, and educator, Martia Smith.
 In these times, when art is the first thing to be cut from school and municipal budgets, Martia Smith reminds us of its importance through her words: “A culture is known by the art it has.”
 You can give by check made payable to NPC Friends and Family, 1611 S. Main Street, Snowflake, 85937, or online at www.npcfriendsfamily.org, using the DONATE button.
 To learn more about applying for the scholarship, or donating to the endowment, please contact Betsyann Wilson, Executive Director of NPC Friends and Family, at 928-536-6245 or betsy.wilson@npc.edu.
 Your gift can transform a student’s life!